bodowd/duckdb_rdkit/README.md

 The instructions are derived from this post on the RDKit [blog].

+The easiest way is to install via conda/mamba.

 Summary: Install conda and mamba.
-Create a conda environment.
+Create and activate a conda environment.
+Install RDkit in there.
+Run `make` to build duckdb and the extension.

+#### Issue with building on MacOS 14.3

+There was an issue building on MacOS 14.3 where a header from boost could not be found.
+You can try creating a conda env using the `starter_conda_env.yml` (from DavidACosgrove in the RDKit discussions).
+This includes boost libraries that are needed by RDKit.
+Then install RDKit into that env.
+And then run `make` in that env.

 [blog]: https://greglandrum.github.io/rdkit-blog/posts/2021-07-24-setting-up-a-cxx-dev-env.html